 In January 2021, following engagement with the Department of Justice, the Dublin Transfer Unit has indicated in correspondence with the Irish Refugee Council that the Minister for Justice is currently in the process of establishing a procedure to deal with applications pursuant to Article 17.
 It is understood that. as of March 2022, a specific division within the Dublin III unit was established in order to examine applications pursuant to Article 17, however, information on the exact process and procedures followed by the division in determining such applications are not clear.

 An applicant who is subject to the Dublin Regulation may access legal information through the Legal Aid Board.
 Technically this is not completely free legal representation as there is a small amount (€10) to be paid (see section on Regular Procedure: Legal Assistance).
 The Legal Aid Board has also issued guidance on the role of Private Practitioners on their panel as regards legal advice, which shows that it also applies in the context of the Dublin procedure.
 This assistance also applies to the appeal where legal representation is available.

 Suspension of transfers

-In response to a request by the Irish Refugee Council, the IPO indicated that there have been 13 “take charge” requests and 257 “take back” to Greece in 2020 However, of the 8 transfers that took place in 2020, none were to Greece.
+In response to a request by the Irish Refugee Council, the IPO indicated that there were 2 “take charge” requests and 137 “take back” requests to Greece.
+However, of the two outgoing transfers effectively implemented, neither were to Greece.